piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 [1]: https://stingray.readthedocs.io/en/latest/
 [2]: https://www.astropy.org/

-If you want to merge the pdfs you should also have *[PyPDF2][3]* python library to be able to use MERGER.py script.
+If you want to merge the pdfs you have to also have *[PyPDF2][3]* python library to be able to use MERGER.py script.

 [3]: https://pythonhosted.org/PyPDF2/